itsaslanov/stylesheets/README.md

 # Structuring Sass projects with partials
-This divides 2 parts, first approach is for small projects such as a single web page, landing page etc... <br/>
+This divides 2 parts, <b>first approach</b> is for small projects such as a single web page, landing page etc... <br/>
 as far as second one goes is for big projects like blog sites, news sites and such a kind of projects.